hasgeek/events/_rootconf_events/2018-unittests-for-python.md

     Each section goes with understanding and implementing each one hands-on.

     #### Introduction
     - Why unit tests, what is it and why should I care ?
-10 m
+(10 mins)
-    - Getting Started 40 m
+    - Getting Started (40 mins)
       - Setup checks
       - Unit Testing basics
       - Writing Simple Unit Tests